 If your license is suspended or your insurance canceled for a DUI conviction, you are prohibited from driving until your license is reinstated.

-License suspensions can pose a long-term problem if you are caught driving with a suspended license.
-The first time may warrant a warning while the second or third offense could end up costing you jail time.
+License suspensions can pose a long-term problem if you are caught driving The first time may warrant a warning while the second or third offense could end up costing you jail time.